AfsalKhan789/profile/README.md

 🎯 Data Science Creator | 🧠 ML Builder | 📍 Trivandrum, India

-As a passionate data scientist learner i looking forward to work ability to make great achievement through by participatint the journey of the company
+As a passionate data scientist learner i looking forward to work my ability to accomplishing great achievement through by participatint the journey of the company

 ---